7ankalis/7ankalis.github.io/_posts/2025-07-21-htb-sherlock-teamwork.md

 ### Infrastructure
 So, it is time to search for that domain and dig more into the infrastrucutre.
 Going to the [waybackmachine](https://web.archive.org/web/20250204120033/https://developingdreams.site/) we get a hit and see the saved website with the `DeTankWar` game in "beta" release as the threat actor said in the phishing mail.
 ![waybackmachine](assets/htb-teamwork-2.png)
+__Recovered website page__
 ![waybackmachine](assets/htb-teamwork-3.png)
+__The lovely Team__
 ![waybackmachine](assets/htb-teamwork-4.png)
+__The malicious file game__
 And a suspended X account.
 Perfect.
 This maps to MITRE's subtechnique called **Establish Accounts.Social Media Accounts** T1585.001
 ![waybackmachine](assets/htb-teamwork-5.png)
+__Suspended X account__

 ***

 ### Malware
 So, unzipping the given archive with the password mentionned in mail, we get `beta_release_v.1.32.exe` A PE32+ executable (GUI) x86-64, for MS Windows, with a sha256 hash value of **56554117d96d12bd3504ebef2a8f28e790dd1fe583c33ad58ccbf614313ead8c**.
 The act of hosting themalware artifacts is in itself a tactic called **Stage Capabilities.Upload** malware which maps to **T1608.001**

-So going into thevirustotal, we get a ton of information dating back to that same period the mail and the whole infrastructure was set.
+So going into VirusTotal, we get a ton of information dating back to that same period the mail and the whole infrastructure was set.

 And most importatly, this [link](https://www.microsoft.com/en-us/security/blog/2024/05/28/moonstone-sleet-emerges-as-new-north-korean-threat-actor-with-new-bag-of-tricks/) referencing Microsoft's analysis on a Norht Korean threat actor called Moonstone Sleet and how they trojanized PuTTY as a new weapon.
 This technique maps to MITRE's suppply chain compromise Technique which can be found [here](https://attack.mitre.org/techniques/T1195/) which was mentionned in the description as the company got hit by a supply chain attack.
 Specififcally **T1195.001**

 Going a bit further for the other supply chain attacks in 2024, using Microsoft's and Kaspersky's threat reports, I found [this](https://securelist.com/ksb-story-of-the-year-2024/114883/) link to see all of the supply chain attacks per Kaspersky.
 We found several attacks, of course.
 But the most relevant one was the JavaScript abuse since I know the pager attacks that happened earlier in 2024 (Free Palestine), the xz backdoor..etc.

 Reading up more on this massive attacks in [here](https://censys.com/blog/july-2-polyfill-io-supply-chain-attack-digging-into-the-web-of-compromised-domains) leads to the answer: npm

 Finally, this is the gem i found after some google dorking: <https://securitylabs.datadoghq.com/articles/stressed-pungsan-dprk-aligned-threat-actor-leverages-npm-for-initial-access/>
 This shows the full report of how everything about this supply chain attack worked. the cherry on the top: T1218.011 to finish things off and evade defenses using a legitimate signed windows binary `rundll32.exe`